 - Hardscaping is low maintenance.
 Most hardscapes don’t require much to maintain them, especially when they are constructed from natural materials like stone.

 - Hardscapes can conserve water.
-Some types of hardscaping can help collect and distribute rainwater to areas of the yard that need it.
-Additionally, hardscapes like patios that that replace grassy areas can help reduce the amount of water that is used for irrigation.
+Hardscapes like patios can replace grassy areas can help reduce the amount of water around your property.

 - Hardscapes can extend living space.
 Decks, patios, gazebos, and the like, increase the amount of living space you have, providing outdoor areas for activities and entertaining.